Publications

 CONCLUSIONS: Patients ineligible for CABG who undergo PCI have complex clinical profiles and high disease burden.
 Following PCI, short-term mortality is considerably lower than surgeons' estimates, similar to surgical risk model predictions but is over 4-fold higher than estimated by the NCDR CathPCI model.
 Patients' health status improved significantly through 6 months.

 Oseran, Andrew S, Rishi K Wadhera, John Orav, and Jose F Figueroa.
 (2023) 2023.
-“Effect of Medicare Advantage on Hospital Readmission and Mortality Rankings”.
+“Effect of Medicare Advantage on Hospital Readmission and Mortality Rankings.”.
 Annals of Internal Medicine 176 (4): 480-88. https://doi.org/10.7326/M22-3165.

 BACKGROUND: Medicare links hospital performance on readmissions and mortality to payment solely on the basis of outcomes among fee-for-service (FFS) beneficiaries.
 Whether including Medicare Advantage (MA) beneficiaries, who account for nearly half of all Medicare beneficiaries, in the evaluation of hospital performance affects rankings is unknown.